chadrem/totem/README.md

 - Ruby on Rails inspired folder structure.
 - Lightweight and simple code.
 - Integrated console.
-- Uses built in Ruby classes and avoids depending on 3rd party gems.
+- Uses built in Ruby classes and avoids depending on third party gems.
 - Designed for MRI and JRuby.
 - Easily extensible through gems or directly in your project (ActiveRecord gem coming soon).
 - Designed for multi-threaded applications.